ludovicato/Analysis_Affluence_to_Temples/README.md

 ## My analysis<br>
 The purpose of my research was to analyze the invoice exchanges between blacksmiths and suppliers in order to identify trends and patterns.
 To achieve this, I first had to clean and prepare the data, which was a challenging task due to its large size and formatting issues.
 Once the data was ready, I analyzed the number of invoices and total amount produced in various regions and over time, as well as the strength and scale of the suppliers involved.
 I also mapped out the main center of activity by joining the data with a database of provincial coordinates.
 To gain a better understanding of the national and regional blacksmith market, I then proceeded to join the data with a database of all blacksmiths and calculated the percentage that we were monitoring. <br>

+I was given this database with the simple task of 'gathering as much informations as possible

 ![map1](https://github.com/ludovicato/Analysis_Affluence_to_Temples/assets/119680854/43d805bb-581f-48a5-a320-ee4075b35f04)